Processing and Deadlines

 Except for those fellowships awarded directly to individuals, principal investigators (PIs) or program directors (PDs) may not apply for or receive funding directly from sponsors without university approval.

-All PROPOSALS MUST BE PROCESSED THROUGH THE OFFICE OF RESEARCH SERVICES AND SPONSORED PROGRAMS (ORSSP).
+All PROPOSALS MUST BE PROCESSED THROUGH THE OFFICE OF RESEARCH SERVICES AND SPONSORED PROGRAMS (ORSSP) FIVE (5) BUSINESS DAYS IN ADVANCE OF THE EXTERNAL DEADLINE.

 1. PIs should contact their grant coordinator to discuss proposals under development and to provide information about the funding program.